ics-software-engineering/play-example-bootstrap/README.md

 ----------------

   * May, 2013: Initial release for Play 2.1.0.
-  * July, 2013: Enhanced to show how Bootstrap javascript libraries are loaded.
+  * July, 2013: Updated to Play 2.1.1.
+Enhanced to show how Bootstrap javascript libraries are loaded.
 Since HtmlUnit (used for integration testing) currently supports only JQuery 1.8.3, special webjar syntax is used in Build.scala to show how to load a recent version of Bootstrap with an older version of JQuery.